10xEngineer/microcloud.10xEngineer/service/README.md

 * ec2 - ec2 provisioner
 * lcx - linux container manager servicer

+## Instance provisioning

+All instances are managed by Chef.

+* For Vagrant, Chef Solo is used as provisioner
+* For EC2 images, `dist/10xeng.sh` is passed as user data and executed on first boot.
+Script should download latest binary distribution, extract and run `bootstrap.sh`

+10xEngineer root is `/var/lib/10xeng`

 ## Message format

 Request message format as recognized by broker.